 Fall has arrived.
 As distributors take a breath and prepare for the holidays, now is a good time to evaluate how this year went and prepare for what is ahead in order to keep your company’s competitive edge.
 To stay up-to-date, you should stay aware of what is trending in your industry.
-Here are the trends affecting wholesale distributors in 2017.
+Here are the trends affecting wholesale distributors:

 Increased Distribution Disruption